dengjiawen/Asteroid_Remastered/README.md

 The HUD function for the game had been partially activated.
 HUD elements on the left hand side of the game is now visible.
 However, the left-side HUD is only for cosmetic purposes.
-Functional HUD will arrive in future updates.
+Only the right-side HUD is functional.

 # BASIC CONTROLS
 Arrow Keys: Up, Down, Left, Right